 From 1 July 2017 you are no longer be able to claim travel expenses incurred to inspect residential rental properties.
 Such disallowed travel deductions will also not be included in the cost base or reduced cost base of the rental property.

 If you own property (excluding your principal place of residence) and the combined value of the land is greater than the land tax threshold, you will need to register for land tax.

-Land Tax liability is calculated as at 31 December each year as:
+NSW Land Tax liability is calculated as at 31 December each year based on the following thresholds:

 NSW Land Tax (Concessions)

 A new 25% reduction in 2021 land tax on land leased to retail tenants with annual turnover of up to $5 million where the rent is reduced over the period 1 January 2021 to 28 March 2021